When Should You Use A Solicitor To Administer An Estate?

 Please call us for a free no obligation chat on 0800 3 10 11 12

-Welcome to our page explaining why use a solicitor to administer your loved ones estate.
+Welcome to our page explaining why to use a solicitor to administer your loved one’s estate.
 We are a firm who specialise in dealing with probate and estate administration work.
 At Seatons, we offer a helpful and friendly service with low fees that provide exceptional value for money.
-Please call us today for a free no obligation chat on 01536 276300 or contact us online.
+Please call us today for a free, no-obligation chat on 01536 276300 or contact us online.

-- We care about you and work hard for you;
+- We care about you and will work hard for you;

 - We are known as “The Friendly Professionals”;